Ulvetanna/EikoNet/README.md

 This approach is outline in greater detail in the publication:
 Smith et al. (2020) - EikoNet:A deep neural networking approach for seismic ray tracing.

+Code will be updated in the next couple of days.
+Stay tunned ..

 Any additional question please contact: jsmith@caltech.edu

-## Overview
-The package is being developed in Python and also currently being developed in Julia.
-The current stages of development are as follows:\
-Python - Fully operational.
-Julia  - Currently being scripted, look back soon.

-The software has yet to be built into a package format, we hope to complete this shortly.

 ## Notebooks
-The folder Notebook gives a series of Notebooks that allow you to run the code for a series of 3D problems as outlined in the publication.
+The folder Notebook gives a series of Notebooks that allow you to run the code for the 3D problems as outlined in the publication.

 The code is commented to allow the user to understand the processing procedures.

 ## Developers